 You can purchase a subscription to Playground Sessions in three separate ways – monthly, annually or a one-time payment for a lifetime plan.
 Playground Sessions accepts payments via debit and credit cards and PayPal, which is handy.
 A monthly subscription will cost you $17.99 per month, whereas an annual membership is $119.88, with the monthly cost working out at $9.99.
-A lifetime membership is $349.99.
-It’s billed as a one-time payment and offers you all the perks of other membership types, so unless you’re really committed to learning piano we’d suggest going with a monthly membership to give you an idea of if you want to continue.
+A lifetime membership recently came down to $289.99 from $349.99.
+This is billed as a one-time payment and offers you all the perks of other membership types, so unless you’re really committed to learning piano we’d suggest going with a monthly membership to give you an idea of if you want to continue.

 Some sites such as Piano with Christie Peery offer perks to signing up to longer-term memberships, such as VIP bonus content when you buy an annual membership.
 Playground Sessions does this differently, offering no discrepancy (other than a price benefit in signing up longer-term) in perks for monthly or annual memberships.
 We like this, as it won’t make you feel penalized if you don’t go for the longer-term option, and all members are treated equally.

 Playground Sessions uses well-known music to teach you the basics of playing piano, so you stay invested.
 You learn by playing, which is the motto of Playground Sessions.
 The main learning is done in the Bootcamp, which teaches key skills intensively in Rookie, Intermediate and Advanced curriculums.
-There’s also supplemental Courses available, and there’s the option to hone in on theory, playing, or improvisation skills here.
+There are also supplemental Courses available, plus the option to hone in on theory, playing, or improvisation skills here.

 Playground Sessions works with MIDI compatible keyboards – this is how you track your performance and how much you practice in real-time.
-Unlike Flowkey, which works with acoustic models, you’ll have to own a MIDI keyboard to get started with Playground.
+Unlike Flowkey or Yousician, which work with acoustic models, you’ll have to own a MIDI keyboard to get started with Playground, which means absolute precision, with feedback to match.
 When you take a lesson, the correct notes you play will be marked in green and the wrong notes will be marked in red.
 After the lesson is complete, it will break your performance down into a percentage, and you will receive points for your performance.
 Playground Sessions keeps track of the points based on a level system, and as you earn points and hit certain point totals, you level up.

 Unlike many other piano apps, which won’t give you hands-on experience until you’ve mastered the basics of posture and hand positioning, Playground Sessions lets you jump right in with mastering the 5-Finger Position in your second lesson.
 In the Rookie Tour Bootcamp, which will be the first port-of-call for any beginner, you’ll be challenged but also rewarded as you tailor BPM to a speed at which you feel comfortable.
 Notation is only raised once you’ve had a crack at using the 5-Finger Position.
 Harry Connick Jr. explains staff notation very thoroughly before you move onto a nine-part practice of this.
 The video tutorials are informative, and although you’re not given the opportunity to work one-on-one with a tutor like PianoWithWillie, it certainly feels like you build a relationship with the variety of teachers in the video lessons.
 One of the things we loved about Playground Sessions is the ease at which you can take your time and master the basics.
 The backing music allows you to clearly see where you’re going right and understand your role in the context of the wider song.
 If you’re someone who learns by doing, this is a great option for you - it makes everything you’re required to learn digestible by breaking it into small chunks.